wimpysworld/stream-sprout/README.md

 ### Trovo

-Here's are example configurations for Trovo.
+Here's an example configuration for Trovo.

 ```yaml
 services: